SCQH & Issue Trees

 # Example 1: Butcher

-Situation: we’re a small family butchers in a medium-sized UK market town and we’ve lost so many customers (and with them, revenue) over the past few years that we’ve been considering bankruptcy for a while.
+Situation: we’re a small family butchers in a medium-sized UK market town and we’ve lost so many customers (and with them, revenue) over the past few years that we’ve been considering closing down.

 Complication: a major supermarket chain has just announced it is going to build a new store (complete with a butchers counter) on the outskirts of town.